Crassula rupestris (Crassula Baby Necklace) Indoor Care, Propagation & Common Problems

 Crassula rupestris also called Crassula perfossa or Purgosea rupestris is native to Cape provinces of South Africa and Namibia.

-Size and Flower
+Size & Flower

 Crassula Baby Necklace grows to a height of about 1 ft and 3 ft wide in about 5 years.
 It blooms in spring to summer although it is unlikely to flower when grown indoors.
 The flowers are small, star-shaped, pale-pink and occur in tight clusters at the stem apex.
 They are attractive to bees, moths and bumble bees.

-Crassula rupestris Care Indoors
+How to Care for Crassula rupestris Indoors

-Crassula Baby Necklace repotting is only needed when it is pot-bound or when the potting medium is completely broken down.
+Crassula Baby Necklace repotting is only needed when pot-bound or when the potting medium is completely broken down.
 Pruning is necessary to keep the plant neat, to reduce pest and disease infestations and to rejuvenate growth.
 Keep reading for more on these growing conditions and how to achieve them.

 Crassula rupestris, Crassula Baby Necklace